mbharadwaj13/misc/Solar.md

 * Now shine light on the cell and remeasure the voltage.
 What do you observe?

 ## Conclusion
-Come to the RFS and work on building and integrating a mini solar array
+You are ready to start working on a Solar task.